pytorch/serve/kubernetes/README.md

 ## Overview

 This page demonstrates a Torchserve deployment in Kubernetes using Helm Charts.
-This deployment leverages a shared file system for storing snapshot / model files which are shared between multiple pods of the deployment.
 Its uses [DockerHub Torchserve Image](https://hub.docker.com/r/pytorch/torchserve) for the deployment.
+This deployment leverages a PersistentVolume for storing snapshot / model files which are shared between multiple pods of the torchserve deployment.

 ![EKS Overview](overview.png)

-In this example we use EKS for Kubernetes Cluster and EFS for distributed storage.
-But this can replaced with any kubernetes cluster / distributed storage for PVC.

 In the following sections we would
-* Create a EKS Cluster for deploying Torchserve.
+* Create a EKS Cluster for deploying Torchserve
-* Craete a EFS backed model store which would have the models & snapshot info to be shared by multiple hosts.
+* Create a PersistentVolume backed by EFS to store models and config
 * Use Helm charts to deploy Torchserve

 ## Prerequisites